 The Department also assists with the annual audit and maintains fixed asset records.
 There are 25 general ledger funds, and annual expenditures, including the three enterprise funds, exceed $180,000,000.

-The Budget function includes coordinating the annual budget process for the Town, preparing the budget book for the departments reporting to the Board of Selectmen, assisting all departments in budget preparation, and inputting final budgets into the MUNIS system.
+The Budget function includes coordinating the annual budget process for the Town, preparing the budget book for the departments reporting to the Select Board, assisting all departments in budget preparation, and inputting final budgets into the MUNIS system.

 Budget instructions, energy guidelines, and budget guidelines are communicated to the other departments.
 The department analyzes data and maintains statistics necessary to long range planning, and helps departments monitor spending against budget during the year.